 Hillary is the Associate Dean for Strategy, the Agnes Williams Sesquicentennial Professor of Law, and a Professor of Management at Georgetown University.
-As an award-winning scholar and industry-focused academic, she writes and speaks about corporate governance, securities, compliance, and leadership.
+As an award-winning scholar and industry-focused academic, she writes and speaks about corporate governance, ESG, securities, compliance, strategy, and leadership.
 In the spring of 2017, she was the Sullivan & Cromwell Visiting Professor of Law at Harvard Law School, teaching Corporate Boards and Governance and Leadership.

 Hillary graduated magna cum laude from Harvard Law School and holds a master’s degree in Economics from Boston University, where she also completed her B.A., summa cum laude.
 Before joining the Georgetown faculty, she was the Walter D. Coles Professor of Law and a Professor of Management at Washington University in St. Louis.
 Prior to becoming a board director and industry-focused academic, Hillary worked in the government investigations and corporate and securities class actions areas at WilmerHale, LLP and in Massachusetts politics.